CD Ourense

 Club Deportivo Ourense, S.A.D. was a Spanish football team based in Ourense, in the autonomous community of Galicia.
-Founded in 1952 after the dissolution of old UD Orensana, it played in Segunda División B – Group 1, holding home games at Estadio O Couto, which has a capacity of 5,625 spectators.
+Founded in 1952 after the dissolution of old UD Orensana, it played in Segunda División B – Group 1, holding home games at Estadio de O Couto, which has a capacity of 5,625 spectators.

-In 1967-68, the team completed an entire regular league season without drawing or losing a single game.
+In 1967–68, the team completed an entire regular league season without drawing or losing a single game.
 Ourense won 30 out of 30 league games, but lost out to Elche CF Ilicitano in the promotion play-offs.

 The club was dissolved on 15 July 2014.